strom18/cka-do-infra-lab/README.md

 # CKA DigitalOcean infra build

 This repo will create a simple infrastructure to work with kubeadm and kubernetes cluster.
-You can define the number of controlplane and worker node inside the `instances.tf` files.
+You can define the number of controlplane and worker node inside the `variables.tf` files.

 ```
 variable "controlplane_count" {